Winter Solstice. . . . High time, then, to review the autumn just passed with the latest installment of my "Out and About" series.

 Left: Is there a chaplain-intern in the house?
 Oh, wait . . . that would be me!

 During one recent visit, a patient asked me what I do as a chaplain-intern and if the hospital's chaplaincy program is part of a particular church.
 I responded by saying that the chaplaincy program isn't grounded in any one religion or denomination and that, as a chaplain, my ministry is to serve as a listening presence to anyone of any faith.
-The hope is that through this listening those I'm accompanying will be encouraged to go deep into their own spiritual life and their own religious tradition so as to seek, discern and embody what it is they need so as to deal in an honest and life-affirming way with what they are going through – and perhaps struggling with and/or feeling overwhelmed by.
+The hope is that through this listening those I'm accompanying will be encouraged and guided to go deep into their own spiritual life and their own religious tradition so as to seek, discern and embody whatever it is they need to so as to deal in an honest and life-affirming way with what they're going through – and perhaps struggling with and/or feeling overwhelmed by.

 The Art of Being a Healing Presence.

 Healing presence is the condition of being consciously and compassionately in the present moment with another or with others, believing in and affirming their potential for wholeness, wherever they are in life.